vglinka/nolog/README.md

   `tofile` feature.
 You may set the buffer size.
 Automatic flush after each message will be used.
 If you want wait for the buffer to fill or to do it manually with `logflush!()` then use `no_auto_flush` feature.
+- Custom output redirection.
+For example, to a `file` and to `stderr` at the same time.
+An example is at the very bottom of the page.
 - You can add a timestamp like `[2022-07-10 06:49:33.646361181 UTC]` using a third party library you like.
 An example is below.
 - Support for chaining multiple messages into one (they must all be